commandus/lorawan-network-server/README.md

 Options:

--x --regex use regilar expresseion in -g, -e options instead of wildcards ('*', '?').
+-x --regex use regular expression in -g, -e options instead of wildcards ('*', '?').

-Options -g, -e can contain "*" and "?" wildcards, or regular expression lile ".*" if -x option is set.
+Options -g, -e can contain "*" and "?" wildcards, or regular expression like ".*" if -x option is set.
-Regular expressions grammar is similar to the grep.
+Regular expressions' grammar is similar to the grep.

 Option -p requires hex string, for instance "0faa0167" is valid parameter value.